witt3rd/blog/2015-01/linked-data/main.md

 Notice that we've added a `zeroOrMore(ANY)` to our `triple` rule.
 This allows us to match the subject, which is just one component of a triple, followed by anything else until EOI.

 For `subject`, we are specifically looking to capture the content between '<' and '>', which makes the subject a `UriRef` (we'll fix this next).

+Note the construction `!'>' ~ ANY`, which says *not* '>' followed by any other character.
+An alternative to this approach would be to subtract out the '>' from the set of any characters, as in: `ANY -- '>'`.

 The result of this change yields: